Skip to main content

 Ensure that the API key that is used with the PayFields is a public API key:

-We have two types of API keys, a public and a private key.
-The public key is limited to certain POST calls, while a private key can be used for GET calls, and can be used to gain more access to an account.
-If a payment page is public a Private API key should never be used in that page.
+We have two types of API keys: a public and a private key.
+The public key is limited to certain POST calls, while a private key can be used for GET calls and can be used to gain more access to an account.
+If a payment page is public, a private API key should never be used in that page.

 Created a dedicated user to host the API key:

 The API key will inherit the level of access from the user that it is associated with.
-Creating a specific user that is designated as the user for the API key, will allow you to limit the access that the API key is granted.
+Creating a specific user that is designated as the user for the API key will allow you to limit the access that the API key is granted.

 Only utilize PayFields to create tokens: